MeetCaregivers Attends The RISE Medicare Marketing & Sales Summit

 The health insurance industry uses a multichannel approach to reach seniors and match them with products they may otherwise not have found on their own.
 Yet, despite the advantages, 60% of seniors “who shopped but didn’t switch said that too much Medicare advertising led them to stop looking for different coverage.”

 Unsurprisingly, too many options make the process confusing and overwhelming, discouraging consumers from taking action.
-Simplifying enrollment and providing personalized support throughout would go a long way to solve this problem.
+Simplifying enrollment and providing personalized support throughout would go a long way toward solving this problem.
 Deft Research posed two solutions:

 - Consumer decision tools could help consumers make more informed decisions when considering a switch.
 However, if insurance companies aren’t proactive about making these tools, consumers will seek Healthcare.gov or another online tool.